Lme20/WeatherApp/README.md

 <img src="https://github.com/Lme20/WeatherApp/blob/main/source/screenshot_prev.png" width="450">

+Note: best adapted to phones and 1920 X 1080 monitors.

 ## 1. Installation

 As for a fast preview, you can use the following link to see the program in action: [WeatherApp Github page](https://lme20.github.io/WeatherApp/)